XaverHeuser/Athlete-Dashboard/README.md

 ## Workflow

-The application operates on an automated ETL (Extract, Transform, Load) pipeline:
+This project follows a modern ELT (Extract → Load → Transform) architecture instead of the traditional ETL pattern.

-- Extract: A scheduled Google Cloud Run job fetches new activities from the Strava API and stores the raw JSON data in a BigQuery table.
+- Extract: A scheduled Cloud Run job pulls activity data from the Strava API.
-- Transform: The raw data is then cleaned, enriched with custom metrics (like TSS), and aggregated into analysis-ready "mart" tables.
+- Load: The raw JSON data is loaded directly into BigQuery (raw.strava_activities).
-- Load: The Streamlit dashboard queries only these pre-processed tables, allowing it to load charts and visualizations almost instantly for a smooth user experience.
+- Transform: All cleaning, enrichment, and aggregation are done inside BigQuery using SQL-based transformations orchestrated by dbt, Dataform, or BigQuery Scheduled Queries.

+This approach leverages BigQuery’s native scalability, eliminates the need for external ETL servers, and keeps the raw data available for future reprocessing.
 For a detailed breakdown of the services, triggers, and data flow, please see the [Architecture Document](docs/architecture/architecture.md).

 ## License